Can you help make positive change happen?

-Currently we have 3 practitioners available providing counselling sessions.
+Currently we have 4 practitioners available providing therapy and counselling sessions.
 You will be able to register your interest with your practitioner of choice, however all places are available on a first come first serve basis.

 'When two people meet and they can see themselves in the other, all barriers nurtured by conditioning are dissolved.
 A connection at the deepest level is then possible.
 The therapeutic relationship strives to be this connection, where there is no judgement or prejudice, only understanding and compassion.' - Shingi Musunhe

 Due to high demand, Makala currently has no spaces available.